Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_hybrid_tables/getting_started_with_hybrid_tables.md

 #### Create Tables and Bulk Load Data

-In this quickstart, we will use Tasty Bytes Snowflake fictional food truck business data to simulate a data serving use case.
+In this quickstart, we will use Tasty Bytes Snowflake fictional food truck business data to simulate a data serving use case where we would like to serve data to our applications.

 We will create three tables:
 - ORDER_HEADER Hybrid table -  This  table stores order metadata such as TRUCK_ID, CUSTOMER_ID, ORDER_AMOUNT, etc.
 - TRUCK Hybrid table -  This table stores truck metadata such as TRUCK_ID,FRANCHISE_ID,MENU_TYPE_ID, etc.